mackerelio/fluent-plugin-mackerel/README.md

 </match>
 ```

-Then the sent metric data will look like this:
+Metric data that has been sent will look like this:
 ```
 {
   "hostId": "xyz",